apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **Offer HA**: If yes, the administrator can choose to have the system VM be monitored and as highly available as possible.

-   -  **Dynamic Scaling Enabled**: If yes, virtual machine can be dynamically scalable of cpu or memory
+   -  **Dynamic Scaling Enabled**: If yes, Instance can be dynamically scalable of cpu or memory

    -  **CPU cap**: Whether to limit the level of CPU usage even if spare capacity is available.

-   -  **Volatile**: If checked, VMs created from this service offering will have their root disks reset upon reboot.
+   -  **Volatile**: If checked, instances created from this service offering will have their root disks reset upon reboot.
 This is useful for secure environments that need a fresh start on every boot and for desktops that should not retain state.

-   -  **Deployment Planner**: Choose the technique that you would like CloudStack to use when deploying VMs based on this service offering.
+   -  **Deployment Planner**: Choose the technique that you would like CloudStack to use when deploying instances based on this service offering.

-      -  **First Fit**: places new VMs on the first host that is found having sufficient capacity to support the VM's requirements.
+      -  **First Fit**: places new instances on the first host that is found having sufficient capacity to support the instance's requirements.

-      -  **User Dispersing**: makes the best effort to evenly distribute VMs belonging to the same account on different clusters or pods.
+      -  **User Dispersing**: makes the best effort to evenly distribute instances belonging to the same account on different clusters or pods.

-      -  **User Concentrated**: prefers to deploy VMs belonging to the same account within a single pod.
+      -  **User Concentrated**: prefers to deploy instances belonging to the same account within a single pod.

-      -  **Implicit Dedication**: will deploy VMs on private infrastructure that is dedicated to a specific domain or account.
+      -  **Implicit Dedication**: will deploy instances on private infrastructure that is dedicated to a specific domain or account.
 If you choose this planner, then you must also pick a value for Planner Mode.
 See `Dedicating Resources to Accounts and Domains <accounts.html#dedicating-resources-to-accounts-and-domains>`_.